L7R7/gitlab-ci-build-statuses/README.md

 ### Run it

-The most straightforward way to use this is to run the Docker image that's provided.
+The most straightforward way to use this is to run the Docker image that's provided via [Docker Hub](https://hub.docker.com/r/l7r7/gitlab-ci-build-statuses).

 ```sh
  docker run -p 8282:8282 \